canlab/Neuroimaging_Pattern_Masks/templates/transforms/code/README.md

 ### MNI152NLin6Asym to MNI152NLin2009cAsym

-Transformation matrices were computed by aligning the templateFlow MNI152NLin6Asym 1mm T1 image to MNI152NLin2009cAsym 1mm T1 image using fmriprep 20.0.3 with surface reconstruction enabled. fsl_to_fmriprep.sh and fmriprep_to_fsl.sh then
-used the resultant h5 files to populate the ants and fsl sister folders here and fsl_to_fmriprep.py and fmriprep_to_fsl.py were then run to convert ants to SPM format.
+Transformation matrices were computed by aligning the templateFlow MNI152NLin6Asym 1mm T1 image to MNI152NLin2009cAsym 1mm T1 image using fmriprep 20.2.3 with surface reconstruction enabled.
+An additional set of subcortical specific alignments were produced by copying fmriprep's ANTs alignment parameters, using the cifti volumetric mask as a metric mask (so alignment is only optimized for the subcortical structures) and making the SyN parameters ~2x as aggressive as those of fmriprep's for a more detailed alignment.  fsl_to_fmriprep.sh and fmriprep_to_fsl.sh were then used with the resultant h5 files to populate the ants and fsl sister folders here and fsl_to_fmriprep.py and fmriprep_to_fsl.py were then run to convert ants to SPM format.
+This was done for both fmriprep transformations and subcortically weighted transformations.
+The subcortically weighted alignment was implemented by subctx_alignment.sh.

-use antsApplyTransform to use the files in the ants directory.
+Use antsApplyTransform to use the files in the ants directory.
 The order of application is important. antsApplyTransform can apply multiple transforms at once, but the arguments need to be specified in the first in last out order, which is counterintuitive (the last transform you specify is applied first).
 If in doubt use antsApplyTransform in multiple separate invocations applying one transform each time.
 The prefixed numbers indicate the order in which a transform should